legendarycode3/raffle-smart-contract/README.md

 * Consider professional audit before mainnet deployment.

 ### Audit Status
-⚠️ Contract has not been audited.
+⚠️ Contract has not been audited yet.
 For production use, consider:
+* Professional security audit

 ## Gas Optimization
 * Optimized iteration and data structure operations.